 Fact Sheets, Brochures These are typically single topic communication pieces that address a subject in depth for deeper public understanding.
-They are used at Open-Open House house sessions to provide participants with background for discussion and comment, and available in the public information display in the RVCOG lobby.
+They are used at open house sessions to provide participants with background for discussion and comment, and available in the public information display in the RVCOG lobby.